Prisons (Interference with Wireless Telegraphy) Bill: third reading

-The Prisons (Interference with Wireless Telegraphy) Bill had its committee stage, the first chance for line by line scrutiny, in the Lords on Monday 26 November.
+The Prisons (Interference with Wireless Telegraphy) Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Wednesday 12 December.

 This is a private member's bill.
 A private member's bill is a type of public bill (that affects the public).
 Private members' bills must go through the same set of procedures as other public bills.

 - Read the Lords Hansard transcript